bhartiy/learnsellacious/pages/35.global-configurations/02.seo-settings/default.md

 **Add robots meta tag to category pages on levels:** Add robots meta tag to category pages on levels.
 **Disallow categories links in robots.txt:** This helps us to disallow all the category page links.

-**Note:** These settings can be overrien if seleced in category level.
+**Note:** These settings can be overriden if seleced in category level.
 ![](Screenshot%202021-02-13%20at%203.40.16%20PM.png)